needle-tools/custom-timeline-editor/README.md

 That being said: please [open issues](https://github.com/needle-tools/custom-timeline-editor/issues/new) if you have problems or contribute by [opening a PR](https://github.com/needle-tools/custom-timeline-editor/pulls) 🙏

 ### Samples
 A minimal sample is in ``projects/Timeline-2020_3/Assets``.
 More examples for getting started can be found in [the playground repository](https://github.com/needle-tools/custom-timeline-playground).
 Currently samples are messy from different versions and experimentation 🧪 and need to be updated.
-I'll try to cleanup and provide better samples soon.
+[I'll try to cleanup and provide better samples soon](https://github.com/needle-tools/custom-timeline-editor/issues/37)

 ### Dependencies